 Our school has three factions; Bullara (Blue), Giralia (Green), Ningaloo (Yellow).
 Students are encouraged to wear their faction colours on carnival days.
 Our students participate in a swimming carnival in Term 1 and the athletics carnival in Term 3.
 These days are all about maximum participation, doing your best for the team, demonstrating outstanding sportsmanship and having fun.

 Appropriate footwear, hats and water bottles are a must for all physical education lessons.
 Students are rewarded for doing the right/good thing by receiving faction points and lucky tickets throughout the year.
 Where possible, the school takes advantage of clinics offered by development officers from various major sports.
 These are short programs of an hour per class and can be limited to a targeted group of classes.
-Previous clinics the school has been involved in are soccer, AFL football, squash, tennis and cricket.
-We have also had the privilege of having the Wirrpanda Foundation, ex-Olympians and other sporting greats visit our school.
+Previous clinics the school has been involved in are soccer, AFL football, squash, tennis, hockey and cricket.
+We have also had the privilege of having the Wirrapanda Foundation, ex-Olympians, Stephen Michael Foundation and other sporting greats visit our school.

 Secondary Physical Education